When will you realize…

 The park was once called Parque da Liberdade (Freedom Park) but is now known as Parque Eduardo VII.
 The new name commemorates a 1903 visit from King Edward VII of England and it makes a certain sense given the centuries long political relationship between Portugal and England.
 The monument at the top is by the sculptor João Cutileiro (and I have to assume it was installed before his controversial installation at Lisbon’s Lago das Tágides among other controversial artwork of his) and is the monument to the 25th of April – the date of the Carnation Revolution.

-One of the aspects I remarked on when people asked me my impression of Lisbon was that it was quite hilly.
+One of the aspects I remarked on when people asked me my impression of Lisbon was that it was, indeed, quite hilly.
 As I was preparing to write this post, I charted the walk from the hotel to the Jardim Amália Rodrigues, the singer you met in the post about Fado, and that marked the walk’s northern terminus.
 In 1.4 kilometers I climbed a not insignificant 72 meters.
-(This seems to be a typical range of elevation change ascending Lisbon’s seven [or eight] hills.
+(This seems to be a typical range of elevation change ascending Lisbon’s seven {or eight} hills.
 My walk to Prazeres, for example, had a similar ascent.
 Glancing at a topographic map, the low-to high range seems to be from about 6 meters to 120 meters with an average peak around 100 meters.
-This is just slightly less than much of San Francisco where, for example a two km walk from Crissy Field to the top of Presidio Hill is a climb of about 111 meters.)
+This is just slightly less than much of San Francisco where, for example a two kilometer walk from Crissy Field to the top of Presidio Hill is a climb of about 111 meters.)
 But back to Amália Rodrigues.
 In her charming garden with all its open space,

 From there, I started on a route that would take me beyond the hotel and back into Baixa where I planned to get the standard tourist photo of the Elevador de Santa Justa from its base and from there back to the hotel to complete a walk of about five kilometers.
 This got me through about half the distance I normally walk every day.
 This was important to me because I knew I’d spend most of the rest of the day in transit to Vienna.